Q: Are Amazon EBS volume and snapshot ID lengths changing in 2016?

 Q: Does it take longer to snapshot an entire 16 TB volume as compared to an entire 1 TB volume?

-No, an EBS Snapshot of an entire 16 TB volume is designed to take no longer than the time it takes to snapshot an entire 1 TB volume.
+By design, an EBS Snapshot of an entire 16 TB volume should take no longer than the time it takes to snapshot an entire 1 TB volume.
 However, the actual time taken to create a snapshot depends on several factors including the amount of data that has changed since the last snapshot of the EBS volume.

 Q: Are snapshots versioned?
 Can I read an older snapshot to do a point-in-time recovery?

 Each snapshot is given a unique identifier, and customers can create volumes based on any of their existing snapshots.

 Q: How can I discover Amazon EBS snapshots that are shared with me?

 You can find snapshots that are shared with you by selecting Private Snapshots from the list in the Snapshots section of the AWS Management Console.
 This section lists both snapshots that you own and snapshots that are shared with you.

 Q: How can I find which Amazon EBS snapshots are shared globally?

 You can find snapshots that are shared globally by selecting Public Snapshots from the list in the Snapshots section of the AWS Management Console.